ForthHub/fep-recognizer/terms-and-datatypes.md

 - 1\.
 As the name of a local variable if the Locals word set is provided.
 - 2\.
 As the name of a Forth word according to the search order if the Search-Order word set is provided, or in the dictionary header space otherwise.
 - 3\.
 As a number according to [3.4.1.3](https://forth-standard.org/standard/usage#usage:numbers).
 - 4\.
-As other implementaton defined forms, if any.
+As other implementation defined forms, if any.

 ### XY.3.3 Contiguous regions

 The regions of data space produced by the operations described in 3.3.3.2 Contiguous regions may be non-contiguous if the following words are executed between allocations.

  - `PERCEPTOR`
  - `SET-PERCEPTOR`